chasbro/most-popular-tags/readme.txt

 Contributors: maxpagels
 Tags: widgets, tags, categories, popular, tagcloud Requires at least: 2.9
-Tested up to: 4.2.2
+Tested up to: 4.2.3
 Stable tag: trunk

-Most Popular Tags is a plugin that displays your blog's most popular tags, categories and custom taxonomies as a sidebar widget.
+Most Popular Tags is a plugin that displays your WordPress site's most popular tags, categories and custom taxonomies as a sidebar widget.

 == Description ==